saffetsiraz/Games/_pages/privacypolicy.md

 <br>

 ## 5. GDPR – Your Rights (EU Users)
-Under GDPR, you have the right to:
+Under GDPR, EU users have the right to:

-Access, correct, or delete your personal data
+Access, correct, or delete personal data

 Withdraw consent at any time